esscott1/pyprflow/ReadMe.md

  ###How do I submit something to a orchestration workflow?
  Any item can be submitted to an orchestration workflow.
 The details of the item should be stored in a system other than the orchestration workflow system.
 However, a unique identifier is required for the orchestration workflow to track and facilitate.
 It also enable the items system of record to easily match the items information with it's location and status within the orchestration workflow.
-Below is a JSON schema and JSON example of a workflowaction.  all item management requires submission of a WorkflowItemUpdate to the OW engine.
+Below is a JSON schema and JSON example of a trackable item.  a requires submission of a WorkflowItemUpdate to the OW engine.

 ### Submitting and Managing items through a orchestration Workflow